alangrubb99/VBA-challenge/README.md

 I moved StockYears Macro to Multiple_year_stock_data.xlsm and modifed the code by using ws.Activate.
 I changed all ws.Cells to Cells in this version.
 It Loops through Sheets for 2018, 2019 and 2020.
-I was unable to upload Multiple_year_stock_data.xlsm file to this repo because it was too large, so I uploaded a file called stockyears.txt which is identical to the Macro StockYears in Multiple_year_stock_data.xlsm.
+I was unable to upload Multiple_year_stock_data.xlsm file to this repo because it was too large.

-This repo also contains Snapshots of 2018, 2019 1nd 2020 Spreadsheet output
+This repo also contains Snapshots of 2018, 2019 1nd 2020 Spreadsheet output.